srikandan/gpt-tokenizer/README.md

-I can help you create a README file for your project.
-Based on the project structure visible in the screenshot and the description of your project (LLM tokenizer using Byte-Pair Encoding), here is a draft for the README.
-You can provide more details for sections where I may need additional information, such as installation or usage steps.

----

 # LLM Tokenizer using BPE

 This project implements a tokenizer for a Large Language Model (LLM) using Byte-Pair Encoding (BPE).
 The tokenizer is designed to preprocess textual data by converting it into a form that is suitable for language model training and inference, efficiently splitting the text into subword tokens.